gianlucadaddese/Iterative-zI/README.md

 ```
 "python3 deleter.py"
 ```
 This script searches and eliminates all the columns of the input matrix where value remains constant for the whole column.
-This type of elements does not bring information to the system and therefore will not join any of the relevant sets.
+This type of element does not carry information and could be included in any of the groups: it is therefore better that it be eliminated.
 IMPORTANT NOTE: this script will overwrite the starting file in the directory files.

-After this first step is possible to proceed with the execution of the main script. from command line:
+After this first step is possible to proceed with the execution of the main script.
+Type on the command line:

 "python3 run.py"

 ## Parameter
 The program supports the following options

-	``-g --gruop`` takes as input an integer which is used to set the maximum size of the groups to be analyzed.
+	``-g --gruop`` takes as input an integer which is used to set the maximum size of the subsets to be analyzed.
 The default value is 3.

-	``-z --zi`` takes in a float that is used to set the zI treshold used for arrest the iterarive merge.
+	``-z --zi`` takes in a float that is used to set the zI threshold  used to stop  the iterative merge.
 The default value is 3.

 Example:
 ```